samjhill/channel/README.md

 **Enjoy your personal TV channel!** 🎉

-For issues, questions, or contributions, please check the `ISSUES.md` and `PROJECT_STATUS.md` files.
+If you run into issues or have questions, check out `ISSUES.md` and `PROJECT_STATUS.md`.
+Or just open an issue on GitHub.